Historical models of the Solar System: Anaximander cosmology

 Anaximander, around 560 BCE, was the first to conceive a mechanical model of the world.
 In his model, the Earth floats very still in the centre of the infinite, not supported by anything.
 Its curious shape is that of a cylinder with a height one-third of its diameter.
 The flat top forms the inhabited world, which is surrounded by a circular oceanic mass.

-At the origin, after the separation of hot and cold, a ball of flame appeared that surrounded Earth like bark on a tree.
+At the origin, after the separation of hot and cold, a ball of flame appeared that surrounded Earth.
 This ball broke apart to form the rest of the Universe.
-It resembled a system of hollow concentric wheels, filled with fire, with the rims pierced by holes like those of a flute.
+It resembled a system of hollow concentric wheels, filled with fire, with the rims pierced by holes.
 Consequently, the Sun was the fire that one could see through a hole the same size as the Earth on the farthest wheel, and an eclipse corresponded with the occlusion of that hole.
 The diameter of the solar wheel was twenty-seven times that of the Earth (or twenty-eight, depending on the sources) and the lunar wheel, whose fire was less intense, eighteen (or nineteen) times.
 Its hole could change shape, thus explaining lunar phases.
 The stars and the planets, located closer, followed the same model.

 Anaximander was the first philosopher to present a system where the celestial bodies turned at different distances.